AlexEscalante/snapscatter/README.md

 ### Purging snapshots

 You can call the `purge` command to delete any snapshots older than 30 days.
-This is the default retention policy but you can change it by using the optional '-d' flag (for `--days).
+This is the default retention policy but you can change it by using the optional `-d` flag (for `--days).

-Snapshots will be deleted from your default AWS region, but you can optionally supply the '--alternate' flag to purge snapshots from another region.
+Snapshots will be deleted from your default AWS region.
+If you supply the `--alternate` flag, snapshots will also be purged from the alternate region.

 You can also run this command with the `-n` (for `--noaction`) to only list the snapshots that would be purged under the specified retention policy, no snapshot will be purged.